wazuh/wazuh-documentation/source/user-manual/reference/daemons/ossec-execd.rst

 ossec-execd
 =============

 The ossec-execd program runs active responses by initiating the configured scripts.
+It also handles the socket needed to perform remote upgrades in the agents.

 +-----------------+-------------------------------------------------------------------------------------------------+
 | **-c <config>** | Run using <config>, as the configuration file.                                                  |